OSGeo/OSGeoLive-doc/en/quickstart/52nWSS_quickstart.rst

 7) Authenticate as ``bob``/``bob`` to access the service under limited permissions.
 Some layers are hidden and cannot be accessed.

 To further test the protected service, load http://localhost:8080/wss/service/wms_demis/httpauth as WMS into any desktop mapping client that supports HTTP
-Basic Authentication, e.g. uDig, and use it as you would with any other WMS.
+Basic Authentication, e.g. :doc:`uDig <../overview/udig_overview>`, and use it as you would with any other WMS.

 Additional Information